craws/OpenAtlas/install/upgrade/upgrade.md

 Because the new presentation site functionality doesn't require content management in the backend anymore this functionality was removed.
-In case older versions of the frontend are still use they would have to be switched to new ones (OpenAtlas Discovery) or manual adapted.
+In case older versions of the frontend are still in use they would have to be switched to the new one (OpenAtlas Discovery) or manually adapted.

 **New stable API version 0.4**